Transnational • UNESCO World Heritage Site

 Criterion (ii): Interchange of human values

-The Great Spa Towns facilitated exceptional interchange of human values across Europe from the 18th to early 20th centuries, spreading wellness tourism concepts, architectural innovations from neoclassical to Art Nouveau styles, and cosmopolitan ideals whilst fostering international cultural exchange amongst European elite society.
+The Great Spa Towns facilitated exceptional interchange of human values across Europe from the 18th to early 20th centuries, spreading wellness tourism concepts, architectural innovations from neoclassical to Art Nouveau styles, and cosmopolitan ideals while fostering international cultural exchange among European elite society.

 III